 11.13 Regular in-house LTS are organised for the professional and continual development of all academic staff (full-time and part-time) and/or academic support staff.
-The topics of the LTS cover a wide range, including Outcome-Based Teaching and Learning (OBTL) approach, learning and teaching methods, assessment strategies, e-learning, good practice sharing, and quality assurance issues.
+The topics of the LTS cover a wide range, including OBE approach, learning and teaching methods, assessment strategies, e-learning, good practice sharing, and quality assurance issues.
 There is no stipulation on the number of hours that academic staff are required to achieve.
 Individual staff should keep his/her own record and this can be used for performance review and development.
-The QAO maintains an attendance record of workshops and can provide individual staff with the relevant record on a need basis.